Atlinx/coding-notes-text/Concepts/Machine Learning/CS-182/6 - Convolutional Neural Networks.md

 	- "mini-layer" -> **filter**
 		- ![[Pasted image 20250404114500.png]]
 		- A $3 \times 3 \times 3$ box that we slide over the image and output local features
-			- This contains different weights that we tweeak
+			- This contains different weights that we tweak
 			- **NOTE:** There are 3 color channels, and the box is 3 x 3
 		- We can stack together filters to change the depth of our output size
 		- What do the "features" look like?